-The Village of Essex Junction Water Resource Recovery Facility is a 3.3 million gallon per day advanced treatment facility that serves the Village of Essex Junction and the towns of Williston and Essex.
+The City of Essex Junction Water Resource Recovery Facility is a 3.3 million gallon per day advanced treatment facility that serves the City of Essex Junction and the towns of Williston and Essex.
 Waste Treatment began in 1965 with the original primary treatment plant.
 The site and facility has since gone through several modifications.
 The most recent upgrade began in 2012 with the facility undergoing a $15 million maintenance upgrade.
 This major construction work is rehabilitating existing equipment while adding new replacement treatment processes, designed for continued long-term service to the community while protecting the water quality of Lake Champlain.
 Water resource recovery is more than water quality protection: It is also protecting the public health.
 Waste treatment was originally started to remove contaminated water from the home in order to prevent disease.
 This strong practice will continue with the current rehabilitation process and for generations to come.

 With the water recycling processes we use, the pollution removed by the waste treatment process results in Biosolids, a regulated product that is used as a fertilizer on nearby farms which are certified to receive this material.
 The Biosolids are generated in an anaerobic digester where pathogens are destroyed making the material safe for recycling in accordance with State of Vermont and EPA regulatory requirements.
 The result of this digestion process is production of methane gas which is used to run the boilers that heat the digester and the control building.
 We are in the process of designing our second Combined Heat and Power (CHP) system that will generate electricity, heat the process and buildings AND reduce greenhouse gas emissions from our facility.
 Stay tuned for more details as the project continues through the design process.

-Contact: James Jutras, Water Quality Superintendent
+Contact: Chelsea Mandigo, Water Quality Superintendent